Prevent, Test, Treat STDs/STIs

 Syphilis shows symptoms in Four Stages:

-3. Hidden Stage: This is caused when someone does not seek treatment and shows no additional symptoms
+3. Hidden Stage: This is caused when someone does not seek treatment and shows no additional symptoms.

 4. Late Stage: This stage is dangerous and can cause damage to internal organs, including the brain.

-TREATMENT: Treatable with Antibiotics
+TREATMENT for Syphilis: Treatable with Antibiotics

 HIV is spread through blood or bodily fluids of infected individuals, through shared drug needles, and/or from mother-to-baby during pregnancy, delivery, or breastfeeding.
-In its initial stages, iy can cause severe flu-like symptoms.
+In its initial stages, it can cause severe flu-like symptoms.
 Treatment is important!
 Without treatment, HIV is the virus that can lead to AIDS.

-TREATMENT: Antiretroviral Therapy (ART) Medication
+TREATMENT for HIV: Antiretroviral Therapy (ART) Medication

 Hepatitis C (HCV) is a viral infection that can cause serious liver damage.
 2.4 million people have HCV in the United States, most aged 20-39, and 40% of them don’t know they have it.